Frequently asked questions

 What are the levels of care at Sirovilla?

 Sirovilla is not an aged care facility.
-Sirovilla villages are retirement villages comprised of one and two bedroom units, all designed to accommodate people who are able to live independently in individual units.
-Sirovilla does not provide nursing care, medical care, assistance buttons, laundry services, cleaning services, in home care or meals.
-Our residents arrange access these supports themselves either via family and friends or via their My Aged Care provider.
+Sirovilla villages are retirement villages comprised of one and two-bedroom units, all designed to accommodate people who can live independently in individual units.
+Sirovilla does not provide nursing care, medical care, assistance buttons, laundry services, cleaning services, in-home care or meals.
+Our residents arrange access to these supports themselves, either via family and friends or via their My Aged Care provider.

 What is the purpose of Sirovilla?